T3: URL Parameters¶

 Take your browser to http://localhost:8000/homepage/index/6/30/+.
 It shows a time 6:30 in the future by evaluating the values in the URL.
 Try different values to adjust the hours, minutes, and direction.

-Since forward has a default value, it can be omitted: http://localhost:8000/homepage/index/6/30.
+has a default value, it can be omitted: http://localhost:8000/homepage/index/6/30.

 This first example shows how DMP sends URL parts into view functions.
-It separates the URL parts by the slash /, and positionally matches them to functions.
-In this simplest of view function signatures, the parameters are strings.
+It separates the URL parts by the slash /

 If you are using multiple decorators on your endpoints, you can save a lot of trouble by checking that your decorators are wrapping correctly.

-Automatic Type Converters
+Automatic Type Converters¶

 DMP can also typecast the values in the URL.
 The following table shows the built-in types to DMP:

-Type Example view.py functions Example URLs Notes
+Type | Example view.py functions | Example URLs | Notes |

-def process_request(request, foo):
+String (default type) | def process_request(request, foo):

 def process_request(request, foo=”bar”):